botsarefuture/DatabaseManager/README.md

 ### Error Handling

-If the database connection fails or is not configured correctly, the package will raise an appropriate error.
+The package includes error handling for connection issues.
+If the database connection fails or is misconfigured, an appropriate error will be raised:

 ```python
 try: